Julia-elsammak/Learning-week/Custom configurations.md

-This setup below explores combining the features with some overrides. .
+This setup below explores combining the features with some overrides:
 ```
 apiVersion: datadoghq.com/v2alpha1
 kind: DatadogAgent